 There are all kinds of tears—tears of joy, grief, empathy, stress, and relief—to name just a few.

-It’s the important work of therapists to understand what’s best to do when a client cries and to know when the best thing to do is nothing.
+Your important work, according to Jay Efran, is to understand what to do when a client cries and to recognize when the best thing to do is nothing.

-A professor of psychology, Jay Efran has developed a two-stage theory of tears that can help us in the moment.
+To help you know how to respond to a client’s tears, Jay, professor of psychology, has developed a two-stage theory of tears.
 It’s built on an understanding of the physiology and psychobiology of tears, and on recognizing the connection between tears and parasympathetic recovery.